 It is very fun and mostly easy to play ukulele chords.
 Let's take a look

 at some easy chord changes!
-Before we delve to deeply into our ukulele
+Before we delve to deeply

-of the chords we play depends on how we tune the ukulele.
+The resulting names of the chords we play depends on how we tune the ukulele.

-tuned it in C.
+that you have tuned it in C.

 What does C-tuning mean?
 Let's take a look at the piano keyboard to find out how to tune the ukulele.
 C-tuning means that the third string on you ukulele is tuned to a C. If you use a piano when you tune your ukulele you will find these notes in the octave in the middle of the keyboard.
 The notes in this most commonly used octave on the piano are called C4-B4.
 The number 4 indicate that the notes are on the fourth octave on an ordinary piano.
 The first string on your ukulele will be tuned to an A4 as we call it.
 The next string will sound like the piano key E4.
 The third string will be the note C4.
 The fourth string will be the note G4.